Mary Mack (folk song)

 Mary Mack (also spelled Mari-Mac) is a Scottish folk song, and is also a patter song, often sung not only with a rapid to very rapid tempo but increasing toward the end.

 Recordings

 Tommy Makem and Liam Clancy recorded a version on their 1977 double album "Makem & Clancy Concert," performed live at National Stadium Dublin.
 "Mary Mac" has long been a fixture of Richmond, Virginia band Carbon Leaf's live sets.
 A studio recording appears on their 2001 album Echo Echo and a live recording on their 2003 album 5 Alive!.
-Another recording was done by Great Big Sea on their 1995 album Up, which is well-known throughout Canada.
+Another recording was done by Great Big Sea on their 1995 album Up, which is very well-known throughout Canada.
 Another recording was done by the band Fiddler's Green on their 1998 album Spin Around, which was recorded in Los Angeles.